AMERICAN RHODODENDRON SOCIETY

 9.0 COMMITTEES OF THE SOCIETY

-Policies applicable to all committees, except the Executive Committee:
+Policies applicable to all committees, except the Executive, Long Term Investment and Honors Committees

-9.0.8 The budget for each committee's activities shall be submitted to the Budget & Finance Chairman annually.
-Committee chairmen are encouraged and expected to attend meetings and other activities of the Society, districts and chapters.
+9.0.7 The budget for each committee's activities shall be submitted to the Budget & Finance Chair annually.
+Committee Chairs are encouraged and expected to attend meetings and other activities of the Society, districts and chapters.
 The purpose of such attendance is to glean ideas from members and leaders at all levels regarding their committee responsibilities, meet potential committee members and to personally communicate with the Board.
-Expenses associated with the committee chairmen's activities are considered by the Society to be contributions within the limitations of the IRS codes and regulations.
-The Society, because of fiscal constraints, is only able to reimburse the chairmen for expenses appropriate to the duties of the chairmen, such as long distance telephone calls, postage, copying, etc.
+Expenses associated with the committee Chairs' activities are considered by the Society to be contributions within the limitations of the IRS codes and regulations.

-9.0.9 The Seed Exchange, the Registrar of Plant Names and the Program Library Committees are authorized to open bank accounts and receive monies to those accounts and to write checks against the accounts.
-Checks of $500 or less shall require the signature of the chairman of the committee only.
-Checks of amounts greater than $500 shall require the signature of the chairman and of one of the officers of the Society, or postal or electronic written approval of an officer before such checks are delivered to the payee if two signatures are impractical or not possible.
-The chairman shall select the officer and make the arrangements necessary to comply with this provision.
+9.0.8 Committees handling monies may be authorized by the Board to open bank accounts and to write checks against those accounts.
+Checks of $500 or less shall require the signature of the Chair of the committee only.
+Checks of amounts greater than $500 shall require the signature of the Chair and of one of the officers of the Society, or postal or electronic written approval of an officer before such checks are delivered to the payee if two signatures are impractical or not possible.
+The Chair shall select the officer and make the arrangements necessary to comply with this provision.
+These Committees shall maintain financial records and shall transmit such records to the Treasurer at the end of the fiscal year for review by the Society’s Accountant.
+Charges for these reviews shall be absorbed by the Society.

 Helps to improve the quality of available rhododendron and azalea plants by identifying new superior plants, hybrid and species, and publicizing them, thereby encouraging their propagation and distribution.
 Seeks to obtain wider utilization and popularization of rhododendrons for general garden use in varying climatic conditions.
 In accordance with these purposes, the committee shall administer two different programs as set forth herein.

-9.1.2 A program titled "Rhododendron of the Year" for each of the following regions of the Society Districts/Chapters: Northwest - Districts 1,2,3,4 and California, De Anza, Eureka, Monterey, and Noyo; Northeast - Districts 6, 7, 8, and 12; Mid-Atlantic - District 9; Southeastern - District 10; Midwest - District 11; and Swisher - Hawaii, and Southern California.
+9.5.2 A program titled "Rhododendron of the Year" for each of the following regions of the Society Districts/Chapters: Northwest - Districts 1,2,3,4 and California, De Anza, Eureka, Monterey, and Noyo; Northeast – Districts 6, 7, 8, and 12; Mid-Atlantic – District 9; Southeastern – District 10; Midwest – District 11; and Swisher – Hawaii.
 Overseas chapters are also welcome to participate in this program, and may choose to be included in one of the described regions or propose another region to be incorporated in this policy.

 The Editorial Committee should meet with the Editor to review Journal ARS production and make recommendations and provide support for the editor's efforts to produce for the Society the quality journal desired.